 (4) Participants.
 A FCR shall at a minimum invite the following people, who shall be notified in writing to attend the case review prior to its scheduled date:

-(a) parents of the child in placement, unless parental rights have been terminated or surrendered, under M.G.L.c.
+(a) parent(s), or guardian if applicable, of the child(ren) being reviewed, unless parental rights have been terminated or surrendered, under M.G.L.c.
 210 §§ 2 or 3, or under M.G.L. c.
-119, § 26, or unless a parent has a documented history of violent or assaultive behavior that is not mitigated by treatment and changes in behavior by the parent (in which case approval to exclude the parent from in-person participation in the case review shall be obtained from the FCRU member, and the parent shall be notified by the social worker of the reasons for such exclusion and shall be advised of alternative methods of providing input into the review.)
-The parents may invite other persons to provide support.
+119, § 26, or the review only concerns a young adult, or unless a parent has a documented history of violent or assaultive behavior that is not mitigated by treatment and changes in behavior by the parent.
+In such case approval to exclude the parent from in-person participation in the case review shall be obtained from the Area Director/designee in consultation with the FCRU manager, and the parent shall be notified by the Area Director/designee of the reasons for such exclusion and shall be advised of alternative methods of providing input into the review.
+The parents and child/young adult 14 years of age or older may invite other persons to provide support.
 While this may include an attorney, an attorney is not required.

 (b) a putative or unwed father, unless his parental rights have been surrendered or terminated, if:

-1. he is named on any legal papers (i.e. petitions, birth certificate, or other judicial decree); or
+1. he is named on any legal papers (i.e. petitions, birth certificate, or other judicial decree);

 2. he has formally acknowledged paternity; or